ArnabTechiee/depthwizard/README.md

   cluster at 3–8 m, leaving little spread to detect.
 Antakya spans 4–29 m and is where the method shows range.
 - **Short shadows limit accuracy.** At 0.61 m/px a 3 m building casts a ~10 px
   shadow.
-Re-ingesting at native 0.305 m/px improved measured coverage from 63% to 71% and halved repeatability RMSE.
+Re-ingesting at native 0.305 m/px improves measured coverage and precision.
 The fix is finer imagery, not a better model.
 - **First-person navigation is available** via the Orbit/Walk toggle, but the footprint segmentation over-splits dense blocks into narrow strips, which is visible from rooftop level.
 Street level looks correct.